thisdata/thisdata-dotnet/README.md

 ## Usage
 Install the [latest ThisData.NET package](https://www.nuget.org/packages/ThisData.NET) from Nuget

-Add the reference to the Nuget package
+Add the reference to the ThisData Nuget package
 ```
 using ThisData;
 ```